About the Caster Center

 Center Research Team

 Jenny Jones has been active in San Diego's nonprofit sector for more than a decade.
 She has worked with nonprofits with annual budgets ranging from $500K to more than $31M.
-Prior to joining the Caster Research Team, Ms. Jones worked at Vista Community Clinic.
+Prior to joining the Caster Family Center Research Team, Jones worked at Vista Community Clinic.
 Her experience also includes work with nonprofits in the Dominican Republic and Peru.
 She speaks Spanish and has a background in Portuguese and Haitian Creole.
-She holds a Master's degree in Nonprofit Leadership and Management from the University of San Diego, a Bachelor's Degree in Global Economics from the University of California, Santa Cruz and a Certificate in Community Economic Development from San Diego State University.
+She holds a master's degree in Nonprofit Leadership and Management from the University of San Diego, a bachelor's degree in Global Economics from the University of California, Santa Cruz and a certificate in Community Economic Development from San Diego State University.

 email@example.com | (619) 260-4600 x4312